Best Rooftop Cargo Box for Family Road Trips

 Capacity is the spec families get wrong most, in both directions — and the right number depends entirely on the kind of trip, not the headcount alone.
 A weekend at the grandparents' is a different load than a week of camping with a stroller, a pack-and-play and a cooler.

 For a family of four on a week of soft luggage — duffels, sleeping bags, pillows — 16 to 18 cubic feet is the honest sweet spot.
-That is the territory of the Yakima SkyBox NX 18 and the budget SportRack Vista XL, both 18 cubic feet by their published specs.
-Soft, squishable gear is what a rooftop box is for; it is light and it fills awkward space the cabin can't.
+That is the territory of the Yakima SkyBox NX 18 and the value-priced SportRack Vista XL, both 18 cubic feet by their published specs — SportRack puts it at 510 litres.
+Soft, squishable gear is what a rooftop box is for.

 One honest caveat the cubic-foot number hides: shape matters as much as volume.
 Two boxes can both read 18 cubic feet, but the deeper one holds a family's round, bulky bags far better than the long, shallow ski-shaped one.
 Read the box's height, not just its rating.